andreapollastri/easydock/README.md

 ```

 ## Getting started
-- After installation, if you need, add these vars to your `.env` file (default values are declared yet):
+- After installation, if you need, add these vars to your `.env` file (default values are declared yet so you don't need to create an .env file if you don't need to customize follow variables):
 ```
 # APPLICATION NAME (unique app-service-id)
 APP_SID=easydock